 Please note, I am no music expert, I just do my research, and I am guided by musicians from “the great beyond”.

 First, a little bit of music theory.
 What is 432 hz referring to?
 It is the frequency that the A note in the middle C octave (on the piano) resonates at.
 So what you’ll see it noted like this: A=432, or what the moderns standard is, A=440.
 If you want to check what tuning you have on the piano, then play the A note in middle C (A4) and measure it with a tuner app that tells you the hz.
 On a guitar, the equivalent A note is on the fifth fret on the first string.
 Although there is 8 hz difference between 432 and 440, it does not mean that you lower each string by 8 hz.
 Each note has its own incremental difference, and what you must do to use 432 tuning is follow a chart that outlines the frequency for each key or string.
 Here is the chart to refer to so that you can retune for piano.
-This article is for guitars, but if you want to do it for piano, it is the same theory (you just need to get a tuner app for your piano).
+This article is for guitars, but if you want to do it for piano, it is the same theory.

 E, 81 hz (6th string)